unyt-org/uix/docs/manual/03 JSX.md

 </div>
 ```

-Per default common HTML attributes are type safe to use, if you want to define custom data attributes, you can use the `data-*` notation.
+By default, common HTML attributes are type safe to use, if you want to define custom data attributes, you can use the `data-*` notation.
 This is useful for embedding custom data that can later be accessed via your applications code.
 For example:

 ```tsx
 const myArticle = {